jujumiago/living-civilization-framework/GOVERNANCE.md

 # Living Civilization Framework (LCF)

-## Governance and Oversight Concepts
+## Governance and Coordination Concepts

-Governance within the Living Civilization Framework is designed to support human development, societal resilience, and continuous improvement.
+Governance within the Living Civilization Framework explores how societies may organize cooperation, responsibility, and continuous improvement.

+LCF does not propose replacing existing political, legal, or institutional systems.

+Instead, it provides a conceptual model for exploring:

+- Human development
+- Social coordination
+- Accountability
+- Sustainability
+- Long-term improvement

-The purpose of governance is not control for its own sake.
+The purpose of governance in LCF is not control for its own sake.

-The purpose of governance is to:

-* Protect basic human dignity.
-* Enable human development.
-* Coordinate collective resources.
-* Prevent abuse and corruption.
-* Maintain long-term sustainability.
-* Continuously improve civilization.
+It is to support:

+- Human dignity
+- Capability development
+- Responsible contribution
+- Sustainable coordination
+- Continuous learning

 ---